jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

  |

 Some resources are free, others are free up to a certain time or compute budget, which is part of the reason I chose them.
-The following resources incur the most costs:
+The following resources incur the highest costs:

 - **Load Balancer (standard Tier)**: free for 1 month, then $18/month.
 - **Container Registry (standard Tier):** free for 12 months, then $19/month.
 - **PostgreSQL Flexible Server (Burstable B1MS Compute Tier)**: free for 12 months, then at least $13/month.
 - **Container App**: Free for 50 CPU hours/month or 2M requests/month, then $10/month for an App with a single replica, 0.5 vCPUs and 1GB memory.
-The LM API with 2vCPUs, 4GB memory and 5 replicas would already cost $250 per month!
+The LM API with 2vCPUs, 4GB memory costs about $50 per month for a single replica.

 You can see that the costs of this incredibly small (but seriously scalable) app can quickly add up to hundreds of dollars per month, even without a GPU server to run a stronger language model!
 That’s the reason why the app probably won’t be up when you’re reading this.

 It also becomes clear that Azure Container Apps is more expensive then I initially thought: it requires a standard-Tier Load balancer for automatic external ingress, HTTPS and auto-scaling.
 We could get around this by disabling external ingress and deploying a cheaper alternative - like a VM with a custom reverse proxy, or a basic-Tier Load balancer.
-Still, a standard-tier Kubernetes cluster would have cost at least $150/month, so ACA can be cheaper at this small scale.
+Still, a standard-tier Kubernetes cluster would have cost at least $150/month, so ACA can be cheaper at small scale.

 # 5. Roadmap <a name="5"></a>
+That's the end of our app!
 Let’s look at just a few of the many directions to improve our deployment.

 **Continuous Integration & Continuous Deployment.** I would set up a CI/CD pipeline that runs unit and integration tests and redeploys the app upon code changes.
 It might be triggered by a new git commit or merged pull request.
 This will also make it easier to see when a service isn’t deployed properly.
 I would also set up monitoring and alerting to be aware of issues quickly (like a crashing Container App instance).

-**Lower latency: the language model server.** I would properly load test the whole app - simulating real-world user traffic - with something like [Locust](https://locust.io/) or [Azure Load Testing](https://azure.microsoft.com/en-us/products/load-testing).
+**Lower latency: the language model server.** I would load test the whole app - simulating real-world user traffic - with something like [Locust](https://locust.io/) or [Azure Load Testing](https://azure.microsoft.com/en-us/products/load-testing).
 Even without load testing, we have an obvious bottleneck: the LM server.
-Small and quantized as it is, it can still take up quite a while for lengthy answers, and has almost no concurrency.
+Small and quantized as it is, it can still take up quite a while for lengthy answers, with no concurrency.
 For more users it would be faster and more efficient to run a GPU inference server with a batching mechanism that collects multiple generation requests in a queue - perhaps with [Kafka](https://kafka.apache.org/) - and runs batch inference on chunks.

 With even more users, we might want several GPU-based LM servers that consume from the same queue.
 For GPU infrastructure I’d look into Azure Virtual Machines or something more fancy like Azure Machine Learning.

 The llama.cpp inference engine is good for single-user CPU-based inference.
 When moving to a GPU-server, I would look into inference engines more suitable to batch inference, like [vLLM](https://github.com/vllm-project/vllm) or [Huggingface TGI](https://huggingface.co/docs/text-generation-inference/en/index).
-And, obviously, a better (bigger) model for increased response quality.
+And, obviously, a better (bigger) model for increased response quality - depending on the use case.

 # 6. Final thoughts <a name="6"></a>

 I hope this project offers a glimpse of what an AI-powered web app in production may look like.
 I tried to balance realistic engineering with cutting about every corner to keep it simple, cheap, understandable, and limit my time and compute budget.
 Sadly, I cannot keep the app live for long since it would quickly cost at least $100/month.
 If someone can help with requesting Azure credits to keep the app running, let me know!

-Some thoughts about using managed services: Although Azure Container Apps abstracts away some of the Kubernetes complexity, it’s still extremely useful to have an understanding of the lower-level Kubernetes concepts.
-Invisible, automatically created infrastructure like Public IPs, Load balancers and ingress controllers add unforeseen costs and make it difficult to understand what’s going on.
-ACA documentation is limited compared to Kubernetes, which can really slow you down.
-I think cost and limited control are generally the pitfalls of fully managed cloud services, though for this small app I think it was a good choice.
+Some thoughts about using managed services: Although Azure Container Apps abstracts away some of the Kubernetes complexity, it's still extremely useful to have an understanding of the lower-level Kubernetes concepts.
+Automatically created invisible infrastructure like Public IPs, Load balancers and ingress controllers add unforeseen costs and make it difficult to understand what's going on.
+Also, ACA documentation is limited compared to Kubernetes.
+However, if you know what you're doing, you can set something up very quickly.

 # Acknowledgements